 Almost half of adults say they are ordering kids' meals.
 Here's what's behind the trend.

-Almost half of U.S. adults say they're ordering from restaurant kid menus in order to save money when they go out to eat and to opt for smaller portions, new research shows.
+Almost half of U.S. adults say they're ordering from restaurant kid menus to save money when they go out to eat and to opt for smaller portions, new research shows.

 About 44% of adults surveyed by Lightspeed Commerce, a provider of point-of-sale technology for hospitality businesses, said they're ordering from the kids' menus at restaurants.
 Kids' meals are traditionally less expensive than those on adult menus because portion sizes are usually smaller.